Grateful EP (2014)

 Not the Kirk Franklin hit, “Silver and Gold” is a head-shaking indictment of everyone who chases after “foolish gold” rather than embrace the priceless gift of God.
 Johnson acknowledges that he himself is not perfect, and on the northern soul harmony “I Need It” (“Is this the Five Heartbeats?” someone asks), he expresses his appreciation to God for His willingness to provide grace in spite of our mistakes.
 The fallibility of humanity and the steadfastness of God, explored on Volume 3’s “Still Breathing,” are overarching themes of “No Never.”

 The album’s hip hop infused single, “Thirty (30),” released last year, focuses on temptations of the flesh.
-As Johnson points out on his website, the Roman numeral for 30, XXX, is also used to identify hard core pornography.
+As Johnson points out on his website, the Roman numeral for 30, XXX, is also used to identify hard core pornography so don’t type it into your browser unless you want to go to websites like TubeV that have endless erotic adult videos.
 He adds that 30 is the number of days it takes to rid oneself of a bad habit, so you can see where this track is going.
 A provocative but insightful message with a Sho Baraka vibe.

 Guess what?
 You can download a free copy of Grateful from Johnson’s website.